nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 Environment Variable: `NAUTOBOT_DISABLE_PREFIX_LIST_HIERARCHY`

-This setting disable rendering of the IP prefix hierarchy (parent/child relationships) in the IPAM prefix list view.
-With large set of prefixes, users may encounter a performance penalty when trying to load the prefix list view due to the nature of calculating the parent/child relationships.
-This setting allows users to disable the hierarchy and instead only render a flat list of all prefixes.
+This setting disables rendering of the IP prefix hierarchy (parent/child relationships) in the IPAM prefix list view.
+With large sets of prefixes, users may encounter a performance penalty when trying to load the prefix list view due to the nature of calculating the parent/child relationships.
+This setting allows users to disable the hierarchy and instead only render a flat list of all prefixes in the table.

 A later release of Nautobot will address the underlying performance issues, and likely remove this configuration option.